X7N6Y/Native-forked-/README.md

 ## Terms of Service

+1. **Prohibition of Script Sharing**
+   Users are prohibited from sharing, distributing, or replicating any scripts associated with Native without explicit permission.
+Violations may result in immediate termination of access.

+2. **No Refunds**
+   All sales and transactions are final.
+Native does not offer refunds under any circumstances, regardless of the reason.

+3. **No Account/Whitelist Transfers**
+   User accounts, whitelists, or other access permissions are non-transferable.
+Any attempt to transfer, sell, or trade accounts or access rights will result in termination of the account.

-1. **Prohibition of Reverse Engineering**
+4. **Prohibition of Reverse Engineering**
-   You may not reverse engineer, decompile, or otherwise attempt to extract or replicate any source code or functionality of the service or its associated scripts.
+   Users are strictly prohibited from reverse engineering, decompiling, or attempting to extract or replicate any part of Native's services, code, or functionality.

-2. **User Protection**
+5. **User Conduct**
-   You agree not to engage in any actions that could cause harm or negatively impact the experience, security, or well-being of other users of the service.
+   You agree to behave in a manner that does not harm or negatively impact the experience of other users.
+This includes but is not limited to harassment, exploitation, or creating an unfair environment.

-3. **Protection of Reputation**
+6. **Protection of Reputation**
-   You must not engage in any actions that unjustifiably damage the reputation of Native, including slander, misinformation, or harmful conduct for self-serving purposes.
+   Users must not engage in activities that harm the reputation of Native, including spreading misinformation, slander, or engaging in harmful conduct for personal gain.

-4. **Refunds and Compensation**
-   Refunds or compensation requests are not guaranteed and will be at the sole discretion of the Native team.
-Native reserves the right to refuse refunds or compensation without providing specific reasons.

-5. **Privacy and Security**
+7. **Privacy and Security**
-   You are prohibited from invading, compromising, or leaking any user data or personal information belonging to Native users.
-Unauthorized access, public disclosure, or misuse of user information will not be tolerated.
+   Any invasion, compromise, or unauthorized use of user data is strictly prohibited.
+Violations of privacy or security will result in immediate action, including account termination.

 ---

 ### Violations and Consequences
-Violations of these terms may result in the immediate revocation of access rights, including but not limited to blacklisting or revoking whitelist privileges, at the discretion of Native.
+Any violations of these terms may result in immediate suspension or termination of access, blacklisting, or other appropriate actions as determined by the Native team.

 ---